International School of Tanganyika: Special activities

 Students and teachers take part in a range of adventure activities including annual treks up Mt.
 Kilimanjaro and Mt.
 Meru, trips to outstanding wildlife areas, camping, snorkeling, and sailing activities and beach peer-bonding days.
 Elementary students partake in overnight trips beginning in Grade 4.
 All Secondary students in Grades 6-11 annually participate in Extended Study Program week that includes trips around Dar, to Zanzibar and throughout Tanzania.
 They also have an opportunity to travel outside the country with the Model United Nations program, taking part in The Hague International Model United Nations as well as other MUN trips.

 Sports at IST

-IST performs in regional ISSEA (International Schools of Southern and Eastern Africa) events in which International Schools from Uganda, Kenya, Ethiopia, Zambia, Zimbabwe, Mozambique and South Africa compete and collaborate in various sports and cultural exchanges such as basketball, volleyball, swimming, poaching, track and field, STEM, Band & Choir, Art & Drama and football.
+IST performs in regional ISSEA (International Schools of Southern and Eastern Africa) events in which International Schools from Uganda, Kenya, Ethiopia, Zambia, Zimbabwe, Mozambique and South Africa compete and collaborate in various sports and cultural exchanges such as basketball, volleyball, swimming, track and field, STEM, Band & Choir, Art & Drama and football.